Skip to the content

 Fastest growing jobs in Australia

 In an ever-changing employment landscape, anticipating future trends is essential.
 The rise of AI continues to affect job closures, the importance of upskilling, and the creation of brand-new roles.
-LinkedIn Australia based their results on millions of job postings experiencing positive growth from 2021 to 2024.
+LinkedIn Australia based their results on millions of recent job postings experiencing positive growth.

 Here are the top 10 roles and their most applicable skills: